 Meanwhile, in response to the government largess offered during COVID, some state lawmakers are looking for ways to drive down government spending by shrinking the number of children and parents who can rely on Medicaid for health care coverage.
-Children of all races benefitted from the expansion, and four in ten children enrolled in Medicaid are children of color.
+While children of all races benefitted from the expansion, children of color are at the greatest risk from a policy reversal.
+For example, over 20,000 children of color in the county gained access to health care through Medicaid since 2019.